-The Company measures a provision for mine closure on an annual basis.
-The recognition of such provision requires the use of significant estimates and assumptions since there are several factors impacting on the final provision.
-These factors include the estimated scope and costs of closing activities, changes in the technology, changes in the laws, increase in costs compared with inflation rates, and changes in the discount rates.
+The Company recognizes a provision for mine closure on an annual basis.
+The determination of such provision requires the use of significant estimates and assumptions since there are numerous factors that will impact on the final provision.
+These factors include estimated scope, costs of closing activities, changes in technology, changes in regulations, increase in costs compared with inflation rates, and changes in discount rates.

-Such estimates and assumptions may result in actual expenses that are different from the amounts initially recognized.
-The amount recognized as a provision is the best estimate of the expense required to settle the present obligation (mine closure) at the end of the reporting period.
+Such estimates and/or assumptions may result in actual expenses in the future that are different of the amounts initially recognized.
+The amount of the provision is the best estimate of the present value of future expenses for the mine closure at the end of the reporting period.